MystiquePanda/wtjs/wtjs_build-ins.md

 ```

 A BigInt behaves like a Number in cases where:
--converted to a Boolean: via the Boolean function;
+- converted to a Boolean: via the Boolean function;
--logical operators ||, &&, and !; or
+- logical operators ||, &&, and !; or
--conditional test ie. if
+- conditional test ie. if

 ```js
 JSON.stringify(BigInt(1))